charlax/professional-programming/README.md

 * [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53#.39ax09e4k)
 * [Functional Programming & Haskell](https://www.youtube.com/watch?v=LnX3B9oaKzw): some good reasons to learn FP!
 * [Functional Programming Fundamentals](https://www.matthewgerstman.com/functional-programming-fundamentals/): short introduction to FP and its advantages.
+* [OO vs FP](https://blog.cleancoder.com/uncle-bob/2014/11/24/FPvsOO.html), Robert C. Martin, The Clean Code Blog.
+A pretty interesting take on the differences between OOP and FP from an expert in OOP.
+	* OO is not about state.
+Objects are bags of functions, not bags of data.
+	* Functional Programs, like OO Programs, are composed of functions that operate on data.
+	* FP imposes discipline upon assignment.
+	* OO imposes discipline on function pointers.
+	* The principles of software design still apply, regardless of your programming style.
+The fact that you’ve decided to use a language that doesn’t have an assignment operator does not mean that you can ignore the Single Responsibility Principle.

 ### Over-engineering